kaist-cp/cs420/README.md

 beginning of the history of computing.
 Even, the first practical compiler predates the first practical operating systems (according to Wikipedia)!

-**In response to industry shifts, new compilers should be written and rewritten.** First, human wants to express more and more complex idea, especially in the era of artificial intelligence and big data.
+**In response to industry shifts, new compilers should be written and written again.** First, human wants to express more and more complex idea, especially in the era of artificial intelligence and big data.
 Second, machine changes in response to physics (e.g. the ending of Dennard scaling and Moore's law) and industrial needs (e.g. Internet of Things and distributed systems).
 New compilers should be constructed to close the new gap between changing human and changing machine.
 For this reason, industrial needs for (and salary of) compiler engineers have been constantly high.

 ### Goal